 The spinal canal, a central lumen within each vertebral body, contains the spinal cord.
 Spinal nerves emerge from the main cord at each vertebral level to make up the sympathetic trunk and splanchnic nerves.
 The diameter of the spinal canal changes in the different parts of the vertebral column, larger in the cervical and lumbar regions and smaller in the thoracic region.

-The spinal column forms the central axis of weight bearing and supports the head as well as transfers the weight of trunk and abdomen to the legs.
+The spinal column forms the central axis of weight-bearing and supports the head as well as transfers the weight of the trunk and abdomen to the legs.

 Provide Structure and Flexibility to the Body